 Unfortunately, the best way to handle a ransomware infection is not to get one in the first place.
 While you can remove the infection, that still leaves your files encrypted, and there’s very little chance of anyone decrypting them without the unique decryption key.
 The only way to get those files back is to pay the ransom and hope the criminals hand over the key (and that the key works), or to remove the malware and restore your files from a clean backup.

 If you want to stay safe, we recommend using strong internet security software that can prevent brand new, never-before-seen malware and ransomware from infecting your computer; keep your computer programs and operating system up to date; practice good online hygiene like using strong passwords and changing them frequently; avoid visiting risky websites and downloading apps or files from unverified sources; and back up your data to a secure physical drive that you keep disconnected from your computer when not in use.
 You can also use a secure cloud backup for your files, but make sure it’s the kind that keeps a version history of your backups, otherwise, you might accidentally back up the encrypted files and overwrite the good ones.
+Learn more about how businesses and MSPs can prevent ransomware.

 Read more about ransomware: